Skip to main content

 This visit included both the plumbing free diagnosis and the sewer drain unclogging scope.
 The diagnosis confirmed that the bathroom sink was clogged and causing water to back up.
 The service recommendation and completed scope centered on running a snake through a cleanout to clear the obstruction and restore drainage.

-Why Choose Home Therapist for Tampa Drain Unclogging
+Why Tampa Homeowners in 33629 Call Home Therapist for Sewer Drain Unclogging

 Home Therapist Cooling, Heating, and Plumbing has served Tampa Bay homeowners since 2017 with licensed HVAC and plumbing service.
 Our plumbing license is CFC1431159, and our HVAC license is CAC1819196.
 We keep drain unclogging recommendations tied to what we actually find, whether the right answer is a snake through a cleanout, a camera inspection, or a separate repair scope.
 With 1,100+ five-star reviews, Home Therapist is trusted for calm communication, practical plumbing diagnosis, and FREE estimates and diagnosis across Tampa Bay.